 Older workers are also more susceptible to dehydration, because as we age, it’s thought that a change in hormones and dopamine levels can affect regulation of thirst, meaning older adults aren’t feeling as thirsty, and are therefore drinking less frequently than their younger counterparts even though they both require the same amount of water intake.

 HOW TO HYDRATE

-While recognizing when you’re thirsty is an excellent indicator of when it’s time to drink some water, except that usually when your thirst response kicks in, you’re already about 2% dehydrated.
+Did you know that when your thirst response kicks in and you actually start to feel thirsty, your body is already slightly dehydrated?
 And when you’re already at a deficit, it’s hard to get ahead.
 Which is why it’s critical, especially in hot, humid or especially dry environments, to stay on top of your hydration game throughout the day.
-Hydration experts from NIOSH, ACGIH, and OSHA recommend drinking 5-7 ounces of water or a sports drink every 15 – 20 minutes.
+Hydration experts from NIOSH, ACGIH, and OSHA recommend drinking 5-7 ounces of water or a sports drink every 15 - 20 minutes.
 It’s better to be periodically drinking water throughout the day rather than just chugging a couple of bottles during a break or at lunch.
 Drinking consistently throughout the day helps to better regulate your core temperature and reduces strain on your cardiovascular system by keeping steady consistent body temperature.